fabiomercorio/fabiomercorio.github.io/publications.md

 @INPROCEEDINGS{komis2015,
-  author = {Roberto Boselli and Mirko Cesarini and Fabio Mercorio and Mario Mezzanzanica }, title = {Applying the AHP to Smart Mobility Services: A Case Study}, booktitle = {{DATA} 2015 - Proceedings of 4th International Conference on Data
+  author = {Roberto Boselli and Mirko Cesarini and Fabio Mercorio and Mario Mezzanzanica }, title = {Applying the AHP to Smart Mobility Services: A Case Study}, booktitle = { {DATA} 2015 - Proceedings of 4th International Conference on Data
                Management Technologies and Applications, Colmar, Alsace, France, 20-22 July, 2015.}, pages     = {354--361},